jacione/interactive-cdi/README.md

 **Stop**: Completes the current iteration, then stops iterating.

 **Stop w/ ER**: Completes the current iteration, performs a single iteration with the ER constraint replacing HIO, then stops iterating.
+If pressed when the reconstruction is not iterating,

 **Re-center**: Shifts the direct-space object so that the center-of-mass of the support region is centered on the image.
 If currently iterating, this will happen between iterations.